edzaga/sql-course/sql-course-en/lectures/week5/lecture19.rst

 There are 5 key concepts in UML:

-1. Class
+1. Classes
 2. Associations
-3. Types of associations
+3. Clases of associations
-4. Subclass
+4. Subclasses
 5. Compositions and aggregations